-Have you ever taken the longest road to get to your destination?
-My affirmation as an artist took perhaps not the longest road but a long one.
-As a young child growing up in the Ottawa region, I was artistically inclined, drawing, painting and writing stories to pass the time.
-When I felt down, I would ask my mother to bring me to the National Art Gallery as being in presence of artistic beauty had a way to make things better.
+As a young child growing up in Gatineau, I was artistically inclined, drawing, painting and writing stories to pass the time.
 I was also an anxious and academically gifted child.
-Scholarly success brought me the validation I was craving.
-Slowly but surely, the positive reinforcement through academic success and career advancement became my main driver in life and kept my anxiety in check, at least for a while.
+Scholarly success brought me the validation I was craving and eventually, this success and career advancement became my main driver in life and kept my anxiety in check, at least for a while.

-If you let it, life has a way of filling your days and making you a doer.
-Raising children, doing chores, meeting deadlines, walking the dogs, caring for others,... you end up filling your days and measuring your success by what you did, as opposed to who you are, and how you feel.
+If you let it, you end up filling your days and measuring your success by what you do, as opposed to who you are, and how you feel.
 I lived like this for many years, and don’t get me wrong, these were fulfilling and happy times for the most part.
 But, as my kids grew older and my schedule freed itself up, I could no longer avoid the feeling that I was not whole.